 Amazingly, dial-up Internet service still exists in parts of rural Maine.
 The expansion of tech connectivity and the introduction of Broadband Internet to these areas would eliminate some need to drive.
 With access to Broadband people can do their banking online, check out digital eBooks from the library, shop online, get their license renewed, grocery shop and arrange delivery, Skype with their grandkids or friends, or even go to school and get their degree online – all without needing transportation.

 Telemedicine is another area that has big potential with the introduction of Broadband.
 For patients with chronic disease or postoperative patients who need to have their vitals taken daily, telemedicine can play a valuable role.
 Rather than having to drive to the doctor, more and more hospitals are providing care management via the Internet.
 Patients still interact with their health care providers, but their transportation needs are lessened by fewer in-person visits.

 Lack of access to transportation is an issue with far-reaching consequences.
 On an individual level, people tend to think that it’s only happening to them, but having been to been national meetings on the subject, I know that it’s happening on a national level.
 For my part, I’m happy that through my research and consequent work in this field, I’m making a positive difference to the health and welfare of some of the most vulnerable people in Maine.

 Thank you, Dr. Rusbult, for speaking with us – and thank you for all of your hard work in improving our transportation resources in Maine!

-If you were to be interested in the Ed.D. program at UNE Online, or if you would like more information, please reach out to an Enrollment Counselor at (800) 994-2804 or via email at email@example.com or fill out an online application now at go.une.edu/apply.
+If you were to be interested in the Ed.D. program at UNE Online, or if you would like more information, please reach out to an Enrollment Counselor at (800) 994-2804 or via email at email@example.com or fill out an online application now at online.une.edu/gateway-portal-page.

 We look forward to hearing from you!